-- 6.2 Metropolitan Planning Organization Advisory Council (MPOAC) Participation-Each year, the MTPO appoints two members to serve as MPOAC Representative and MPOAC Alternate Representative.
-In addition, the MTPO will be sending sends staff to the MPOAC meetings on a regular basis, but not send a member with the understanding that staff would advise the MTPO as to when attendance by a member would be required.
+- 6.2 Metropolitan Planning Organization Advisory Council (MPOAC) ParticipationEach year, the MTPO appoints two members to serve as MPOAC Representative and MPOAC Alternate Representative.
+In addition, the MTPO sends staff to the MPOAC meetings on a regular basis.
 This policy was initially approved November 13, 1991. - 6.3 Graphic Depictions- It is a requirement, and the MTPO Citizens Advisory Committee, will only accept professional presentations that are depicted within 10 percent of relative scale.
 This policy was approved March 14, 2002.